muktharamesh20/gemini-test/README.md

 For this one, the first test case with the Gaussian Elimination Notes created a very long summary compared to the transcription.
 I added a validator, and it said the summary was 60% of the original text length.
 In order to accomodate this, I adjusted the prompt to specifically try to be concise, and be more like a table of contents than anything.

-4. `Summarize the following notes to help a student understand the concept better.
+4. "Summarize the following notes to help a student understand the concept better.
 If you detect that your summary might not match the topic or meaning of the notes, do not output a summary — instead, respond with: "The summary could not be generated because the content was unclear or unrelated."
 Provide only the summary itself, with no meta-language.
 Write bullet points that highlight key ideas, steps, or common mistakes, but make it like a table of contents and keep it very concise.
 Again, to reiterate, keep it as concise as possible, making it at most 40% of the total transcript length.
 Try writing 3–5 bullet points total.
 Make sure that you only add high level concepts, not detailed steps.
-Keep it accurate, relevant, and tied directly to the notes provided.`
+Keep it accurate, relevant, and tied directly to the notes provided."

 ## Validators